 The next scheduled court date is called an arraignment.
 If your case proceeds to arraignment, this means the State Attorney has filed formal charges by Information.
-At arraignment, you will be advised of the charges and the maximum punishment for each charge.
+At the arraignment, you will be advised of the charges and the maximum punishment for each charge.
 You will be given the opportunity to enter a plea of ‘guilty’ or ‘not guilty’ and will be afforded the opportunity to retain an attorney if you have not done so prior to this date.

-After arraignment, your case will be scheduled for a status hearing called pretrial conference.
+After the arraignment, your case will be scheduled for a status hearing called a pretrial conference.
 Between arraignment and pretrial conference, the State Attorney will disclose any available evidence intended for use at trial and will disclose a witness list.
 At the pretrial conference, the case is either resolved or the case is set for Trial.

 After the resolution of a pending criminal case, you can expect fines and court costs to be assessed.
 The Court gives the option to pay court costs and court fines by a deadline or according to a payment plan with the Clerk’s Office.